|

 Postpartum Support

 Utilizing a Doula to help during the Postpartum period provides a smoother transition to new parenthood.
-It allows mothers to learn how to care for their newborn(s), get much needed rest and immediate answers to the many questions that all new parents have.
+It allows new parents to learn how to care for their newborn(s), get much needed rest and immediate answers to the many questions that all new parents have.

 Why me?

-Two Decades of Doula Experience I have had the honor of assisting women throughout the Bay Area since 1990.
-For more than 20 years, I have been labor and/or postpartum support for nearly 1000 babies.
+Nearly Three Decades of Doula Experience I have had the honor of assisting women throughout the Bay Area since 1990.
+For almost 30 years, I have been labor and/or postpartum support for nearly 1000 babies.
 As a result of my extensive experience, I am able to provide excellent labor support and help in the transition to the postpartum period.

 What is a Doula?